Weathering the Storms of Relationship

-All relationships have the energetic patterning of seasons and weather just like in nature.
+All relationships have the energetic patterning of seasons and weather, just like in nature.
 Different stages of our relationship can make for overarching seasons and the weather is more a reflection of the day to day experiences between us.
-Many of us feel a constantly changing, unpredictable, British-style weather as we navigate the interactions and connection with our partner.
-Society has told us that relationship must all be like summer days and that rain is a bad thing, but I believe that weather is a potent mirror to show us the health of the relationship and to show us which aspects of it might need some tending.
+Many of us feel a constantly changing, unpredictable, British-style weather as we navigate interaction and connection with our partner.
+Society has told us that relationship must all be like summer days and that rain is a bad thing, but I believe that weather is a potent mirror to show us the health of the relationship and highlight which aspects of it might need some tending.
 And just as it takes a village to raise a child, it takes a village (a robust, resilient support network of people) to support our relationship.
 This is the heart of the work I do with Mark and the couples that come to see us.

 This is exactly what Mark and I do, we offer you the vision that is so hard to see from the inside.
 I really come alive in these moments and it feels like such an honour to be present in the process of death and rebirth.
 Sitting with a couple facing a threshold is potent – I feel the transformation that is possible at these times so strongly.

 Even in the mush.
 Even in the deepest darkness.